harsh777d/Front-end-work/README.md

 # Front-end-work

-To see these look, open see_here.png files.
+To see how these look, open see_here.png files.